Fujifilm X-M5 Review

 At 111.9 x 66.6 x 38.0 mm in size and weighing just 355g, the Fujifilm X-M5 is compact, making it smaller and lighter than the X-T30 II (118.4 x 82.8 x 46.8 mm and 378g) and X-T50 (123.8 x 84 x4 8.8 mm and 438g).

 Despite its small size and low weight, the X-M5 feels well-made and balanced.
-It has a shallow but effective front grip, and a little thumb rest that are in keeping with the proportions and weight of the camera.
-So far, I’ve only used the X-M5 with the small XC 15-45mm kit lens, but it would work very nicely with some of Fujifilm’s prime lenses as well.
-When I get it in for full testing I will try it with some larger lenses, but it’s a more natural partner for small optics.
+It has a shallow but reasonably effective front grip and a little thumb rest on the back.
+Both are in keeping with the proportions and weight of the camera.

 Beauty is in the eye of the beholder, but I think the X-M5 is an attractive little camera.
 It’s top plate has three dials, on the left the Film Simulation mode dial and on the right the exposure mode dial and a smaller control dial for adjusting settings.
 This last dial works in partnership with a dial that protrudes from the front of the camera above the grip.
 It means there are two dials for adjusting the exposure settings.